robyftp/Tree/README.md

-## Mountains aren't just funny, they are hill areas
+## Why are ghosts bad liars?
+Because you can see right through them!